The do’s and don’ts to break your dating rut…

 There are any number of ways to step out of your comfort zone.
 One strategy we highly endorse is to stretch your personal boundaries.

-The obvious benefit: trying any of these things breaks your routine and offers new opportunities to meet single women interested in the same things as you.
+These things break your routine and offer new opportunities to meet single women interested in the same things as you.
+So it’s a double win!

 Additionally — and maybe more importantly — these types of activities can help you recognize and challenge self-perceptions that may be holding you back.

-“Saying ‘yes’ to going out with friends and co-workers… Exploring and being more social.
-It was the most fun I’ve had in a long time.
+“Saying ‘yes’ to going out… It was the most fun I’ve had in a long time.
 Even if it doesn’t work out [with the woman I met], I realize I need to say ‘yes’ much more than I had previously.”

 Tip 1: Start small.

-Comfort zone busting is a skill to build, so the first step does not need to be earth-shaking.
 Getting started can be as simple changing your route to work or the types of restaurants you go to.
-Over time, these “change decisions” will grow and lead to changes that can affect your dating life.
+Over time, these small decisions of change will grow.

 Tip 2: Switch up your decision-making process.